Nov. 11 marks the start of carnival season in Germany

 Depending on where you are in Germany, Fasching may be called Fasabend, Faselabend, Fasnacht, Fasne, Fastnacht, Fosnat or Karneval.

 You've got time to start planning for the “crazy days” of Fasching, which take place just before Lent each year.
-In 2017, the festivities begin in late February, starting the Thursday before Ash Wednesday and ending as Shrove Tuesday (or Fat Tuesday, Feb.
-28, 2017) fades into Ash Wednesday.
+In 2018, the festivities begin in late February, starting the Thursday before Ash Wednesday and ending as Shrove Tuesday fades into Ash Wednesday.
 Rosenmontag, or Rose Monday, is the Fasching finale in many cities.